chermed/zabbix-odoo/README.md

 ## Discovery rules

-There are no discovery rules, as you can make a full clone of the template for every Odoo instance
+There are no discovery rules

 ## Items collected